aravindhnirmal/Readme/README.md

 # Hi there! 🌟

-I'm Aravind Nirmal, an engineering student with a creative mindset and a passion for coding.
+I'm  Nirmal, an engineering student with a creative mindset and a passion for coding.
 I'm always excited to explore new horizons and create innovative solutions.

 ## About Me